EdanToledo/Stoix/README.md

 ## Code Philosophy 🧘

-The current code in Stoix was initially **largely** taken and subsequently adapted from [Mava](mava).
+The current code in Stoix was initially **largely** taken and subsequently adapted from [Mava][mava].
 As Mava develops, Stoix will hopefully adopt their optimisations that are relevant for single-agent RL.
 Like Mava, Stoix is not designed to be a highly modular library and is not meant to be imported.
 Our repository focuses on simplicity and clarity in its implementations while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.
 Stoix follows a similar design philosophy to [CleanRL][cleanrl] and [PureJaxRL][purejaxrl], where we allow for some code duplication to enable readability, easy reuse, and fast adaptation.
 A notable difference between Stoix and other single-file libraries is that Stoix makes use of abstraction where relevant.
 It is not intended to be purely educational with research utility as the primary focus.
 In particular, abstraction is currently used for network architectures, environments, logging, and evaluation.

 ## Overview 🦜